-All research involving animal subjects must first be approved by the UNC Charlotte Institutional Animal Care and Use Committee (IACUC); all research involving human participants must be approved first by the UNC Charlotte Institutional Review Board (IRB).
+All research involving animal subjects must first be approved by the UNC Charlotte Institutional Animal Care and Use Committee (IACUC); all research involving human participants must first be approved by the UNC Charlotte Institutional Review Board (IRB).
 The Graduate School also requires completion of a form indicating that the research proposal has been accepted by the student's committee and that the research has received approval from the IACUC/IRB.
-For more information about requirements and appropriate forms and templates see "Research Compliance & Ethics" at the Office of Research Services website: http://research.uncc.edu/compliance-ethics.
+For more information about requirements and appropriate forms and templates see "Research Compliance & Ethics" at the Office of Research Services website: https://research.uncc.edu/departments/office-research-protections-and-integrity-orpi/research-ethics.
 You should also consult with your committee chair.